Notes on the Geography of Brazil: Olinda

 This third-order chapel has its own triumphal arch.

-Brazil's first rococo facade is here, at the church and monastery of Saint Benedict.
+Brazil's first rococo facade is down on the flats and at the church and monastery of Saint Benedict.
 It was begun in 1761, almost two centuries after the church was founded in 1582.
 Gomes writes that "among the orders that came to Brazil, it was Caso Bento [=the Benedictines] that contained the highest number of monks whose erudition and knowledge of art exceeded their religious formation."

 See Montezuma, p.
 106.